 |If supply elasticity||< 1||then supply is||inelastic|

 |= 1||unit elastic|

 The price elasticity of supply varies over the supply curve for most goods or services, because production often involves several different methods of increasing the supply.
 For instance, when the price increases, suppliers can increase the use of their available resources and they can hire more labor over the short term.
-Suppliers may also be able to shift resources from the less profitable to the more profitable products.
-However, if the price continues to rise, then suppliers would have to make major investments to greatly increase supply, so the price elasticity of supply is elastic at first, when suppliers can put idled resources to work, then becomes inelastic over the short term as prices continue to rise, not only because suppliers would have to make major investments, but it would take time for new suppliers to enter the market.
-Likewise, if prices fall, suppliers can idle resources and lay off their workers, but suppliers will tend to maintain a certain amount of supply to cover fixed costs.
+Suppliers may also be able to shift resources from less profitable to more profitable products.
+However, if the price continues to rise, then suppliers must make major investments to continue increasing the supply, so the price elasticity of supply is elastic at first, when suppliers can put idled resources to work, then becomes more inelastic over the short term as prices continue to rise, not only because suppliers must make major investments, but it would take time for new suppliers to enter the market.
+Likewise, if prices fall, suppliers can idle resources and lay off their workers, but suppliers tend to maintain a minimum supply to cover fixed costs.
 However, as prices continue to drop, then eventually suppliers will sell their factors of production, or suppliers will leave the industry to find better opportunities elsewhere.